kaidez/kaidez.com/_posts/2015-1-02-filter-with-jquery.md

 ---
 <a href="http://codepen.io/kaidez/pen/azmRXm" class="demoLink" target="blank">VIEW THE DEMO</a>

 I had a project where I needed to create functionality that filtered out specific page content on a link click.
-So if the page had three different content groups, clicking on a link needed to display one group while removing the other two from view.
+So if the page had three different content groups, clicking on a link had to display one group while removing the other two from view.

 I built the functionality using data attributes, jQuery's .filter() method, and some jQuery selector methods.
 There are certainly different ways to filter page content, but this is how I did it.